johnson7788/DPR/README.md

-# Dense Passage Retrieval
+# Dense Passage Retrieval 稠密段落检索

 Dense Passage Retrieval (`DPR`) - is a set of tools and models for state-of-the-art open-domain Q&A research.
-It is based on the following paper:
+它是基于以下论文实现的代码。
 Vladimir Karpukhin, Barlas Oguz, Sewon Min, Patrick Lewis, Ledell Wu, Sergey Edunov, Danqi Chen, Wen-tau Yih.
 [Dense Passage Retrieval for Open-Domain Question Answering.](https://arxiv.org/abs/2004.04906) Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), pages 6769–6781, 2020.

 If you find this work useful, please cite the following paper: